kaloklee/1Inflated_surv/README.md

 # One-inflated Survival Model

-This repository contains the R code and presentation for an 1-inflated parametric survival model that I created.
+This repository contains the R code and presentation for an one-inflated parametric survival model that I created.
-The application of this model is for pharmaceutical medication length of therapy.
+My application of this model is for pharmaceutical medication length of therapy.
 The presentation contains motivation of the work.
+I would love to hear the use of this model in other applications and industries.

-Unforunately, the data used for the analysis in the presentation cannot be made available.
+The data used for the analysis in the presentation unforunately cannot be made available.

 The R code thus simulates from the model, proceeds to estimate the parameters and creates the graph.